JTF4/Audia-Nexia-MQTT-Translation-Server/README.md

 # Configuration
 ## Translation Server
-* Insert the IP of your Audia/Nexia device in the host field.
+* Insert the IP of your Audia/Nexia device in the Audia/Nexia host variable.
+* Insert the IP of your MQTT broker server in the MQTT broker host variable.
 * Insert the MQTT topic to subscribe to.
 * Run index.js